Stevenhaque/coursera-test/README.md

 # coursera-test
-A repository for coursera assignments
+A repository for coursera assignments.